 - Geographically target your Facebook posts when possible, which is important to make sure your content is relevant to your audience (also helps avoid overwhelming people).
 You can change the targeting of the post just down to people in a state, or even a city.
 How you do it is when you’re about to post something, click on the drop down menu next to the Post button (It probably says “Public” for you now).
 When you pull down the menu, you have the option to customize your audience.

-- In regards to Twitter, always use hashtags.
-Progressives should always use the #p2 hashtag and activist groups should be looking (or creating) hashtags to go along with their cause.
+- Use hashtags.
+Be looking (or creating) hashtags to go along with your cause.
 Candidates should find the state and local hashtags.
 Congressionals typically use state and district number (#ca10, #ia05, etc.) or race specific hashtags (#ncgov, #nesen, etc.).
 Some states have statewide political hashtags like #ncpol as well.
 These hashtags are populated with activists and used by journalists to nab stories, which is exactly the audience you are targeting on Twitter.
 Also there are tons of issue-related hashtags out there that you can use to reach activists who are following and care about your issue.

 Once you get set up on a social media site, you need to keep posting regular content (looks really bad to have an abandoned social networking presence, maybe even ammo for opponents to make fun of, or graffiti on your Facebook wall).
 It’s better to pick one thing (perhaps Facebook, since it reaches the largest audience) than to try to do Facebook and Twitter and Pinterest etc, and not do any of them well.
 You can also ask supporters and super volunteers to help share the load with social media, but make sure you trust their judgement before you give them admin-level access to social media accounts.
 Because that’s giving them the ability to use the voice of the campaign or non-profit.